 There is a strong, well coordinated support network for pupils.
 Support by FMT and PSAs has again been focused, linking to the needs identified in discussions during professional dialogue meetings.
 PSAs also support play outside during breaks.

-Our Support for Learning Teachers and Bilingual Support Worker continue to provide very good support to pupils, and provide advice and support to teachers and parents/ carers on how best to support pupils with their learning.
+Our Support for Learning Teachers and Bilingual Support Worker continue to provide very good support to pupils and provide advice and support to teachers and parents/ carers on how best to support pupils with their learning.

 Our Learning Centre with its extended nurturing approach has a positive impact on individual pupils and their families.
 We have an established a supportive STINT process involving review meetings for identified pupils with ASN that are focused on STINT strategies.
 We have continued to enhance our pupils’ HWB experiences in many different ways with continued focus on keeping our pupils active and motivated.
 A range of technologies, strategies and groups are utilised to support the learning, social, emotional and behavioural needs of individual pupils.